junhocho/SRGAN/README.md

 ## Running the application

 The application can profile both a written definition of a network or an already trained network (saved as ether 'ascii' or 'binary').
+Pass in the location of the model using the '-m' or its long equivalent '--model'.

-To profile the written definition of the model it must be defined in a specially formatted table, examples of which can be found in the 'models' directory.
+To profile the written definition of the model it must be defined in a specially formatted table saved to a file with the '.lua' extension.
+Examples of which can be found in the 'models' directory.
-Select the model definition using the '-m' or its long equivalent '--model'.

 ```
 th profile-model.lua --model <'model name'>
 ```

-To profile the already trained network, pass in the file name of the network using the '-n' or its long equivalent '--net'.
-In most cases you will also need to pass in the network 'eye' value.
-If the network has standard extensions the application will auto detect if the network is saved as ether a 'ascii' or 'binary' network and load appropriately.
+To profile the already trained network, pass in the file name by again using the '-m' flag.
+If the network file has standard extensions the application will auto detect if the network is saved as ether an 'ascii' or 'binary' network and load appropriately.
+In most cases you will also need to pass in the network 'eye' value and in some rare case the input channel number.

 ```
 th profile-model.lua --net <'model name'> --eye <eye number value>
 ```

 Profiling the network speed on different platforms is also possible.
-Currently the default platform is 'cpu' but if available the profiler can be targeted running the networks using 'cuda' or the 'nnx' hardware.
+Currently the default platform is 'cpu' but if available the profiler can be targeted to run the networks using 'cuda' or the 'nnx' hardware.

 ```